kautilyak/Crypto-Live-Ticker/README.md

 - t : Set the frequency between refresh data (optional)
 - e : Email to notify when threshold price hits (optional)
 - n : Threshold price (optional)
+- c : % Change in the market (Optional)

+<i>Setting both -n and -c will activate both change and price alerts.
+Make sure the -e [EMAIL] is set along with them</i>

 # NOTES